-The budget as proposed by the Board of Finance shall be submitted to a Budget Referendum.
-The Budget Referendum shall be held not less than seven (7) nor more than fourteen (14) days from the date of the annual Town and Budget Meeting.
-The Board of Selectmen shall set the date and the hours and shall designate the place for the Budget Referendum.
+The budget as proposed by the Board of Finance shall be submitted to a budget referendum.
+The budget referendum shall be held not less than seven nor more than 14 days from the date of the Annual Town and Budget Meeting.
+The Board of Selectmen shall set the date and the hours and shall designate the place for the budget referendum.

 If the annual operating budget of the Board of Selectmen or the Board of Education is rejected, the Board of Finance shall meet and upon due deliberation publish a recommended budget to replace the rejected budget.
-Such recommended budget shall be considered at a subsequent referendum to be held within three (3) weeks after the failed Budget Referendum.
-Subsequent referenda shall be held until a budget is passed, and should a budget not be passed by July l, the town shall operate under the budget authorization of the previous fiscal year until a new budget is passed.
+Such recommended budget shall be considered at a subsequent referendum to be held within three weeks after the failed budget referendum.
+Subsequent referenda shall be held until a budget is passed, and should a budget not be passed by July 1, the Town shall operate under the budget authorization of the previous fiscal year until a new budget is passed.

-(e) Following approval of the budget, the Board of Finance shall, by resolution, fix the tax rate in mills.
-When the budget is approved, the Board of Finance shall make it available to town agencies and the public through the office of the Town Clerk.
+Following approval of the budget, the Board of Finance shall, by resolution, fix the tax rate in mills.
+When the budget is approved, the Board of Finance shall make it available to Town agencies and the public through the office of the Town Clerk.

 Section 10-2.
-Additional Appropriations.
+Additional appropriations.

-(a) In the event that a town agency, other than the Board of Education, determines that it requires an additional appropriation, the agency shall seek the endorsement of the Board of Selectmen in writing of the sum needed.
-Within fifteen (15) days thereafter, any endorsed request shall be forwarded by the Board of Selectmen to the Board of Finance for action.
-(11)
+In the event that a Town agency, other than the Board of Education, determines that it requires an additional operating appropriation, the agency shall seek the endorsement of the Board of Selectmen in writing of the sum needed.
+Within 15 days thereafter, any endorsed request shall be forwarded by the Board of Selectmen to the Board of Finance for action.

-In the event that the Board of Education determines that it requires an additional appropriation, it shall request of the Board of Finance in writing the sum needed and the reasons therefor.
-The Board of Education shall send a copy of any such request to the Board of Selectmen at the time such request is made to the Board of Finance.
+In the event that the Board of Education determines that it requires an additional operating appropriation, it shall request of the Board of Finance in writing the sum needed and the reasons therefor.
+The Board of Education shall send a copy of any such request to the Board of Selectmen at the time such request is made to the Board of Finance. [(17)]